 My dad took me with him in his truck whenever possible.
 I would stand behind him and jabber in his ear.
 Poor man but he had the patience of Job.
 I remember the day my mom dressed me in a special dress, new ribbons in my hair and Mary Janes and my dad and I made a trip to Winnipeg.
 The purpose of the trip was to go to Eaton’s Toyland to buy me a beautiful red tricycle.

 My mom was a talented seamstress and made most of my clothing.
 She loved to smock and therefore I had beautiful smocked dresses.
 She also enjoyed knitting.
 When I was older I was told many times that my mother had dressed me in lovely dresses with matching ribbons in my hair.
 My mother also instilled in me the love of reading.
-She made sure that I had all the classic children’s books that were popular at the time and every night would read me a bedtime story.
+She made sure that I had all the classic children’s books that were popular at the time.
+Every night she would read me a bedtime story.

 Growing up in a small community most everyone knew which children had been adopted.
 When I started school the kids would ask me if I really was adopted.
 Obviously, I had been the topic of conversation at their supper table.
 They then would go on to tell me that I must have had a Catholic mother because Mennonites did not give their babies away.
 Sadly these children and their parents were badly disillusioned since many Mennonites have given their children up for adoption.
 Mennonites are just as capable of indulging in so-called “sexual sins” as any other group of people.